knpuniversity/javascript/knpu/ep2-es6/private-vars-weak-map.md

 Well... you might already see the problem!
 Even though we're not doing it here, it *is* legal to create *multiple* `RepLogApp` objects.
-And if we *did* create two `RepLogApp` objects, well the second would replace the `HelperInstance` from the first!.
+And if we *did* create two `RepLogApp` objects, well the second would replace the `HelperInstance` from the first!
 We can only ever have one `HelperInstance`... even though we may have *multiple* `RepLogApp` objects.
 Bad design Ryan!

 Ok, so why not use our cool new `Map` object to store a *collection* of `Helper`